IshamMohamed/ASPNETCoreSignalRTicTacToe/README.md

 4. Play and Enjoy.

 ## Contributions
-I will surely appriciate to make this more stylish.
+I will surely appriciate to make this more stylish and usable in a real world scenario.